IAS-PERCRO-LAB/navio2_ros/README.md

 - [ ] PWM controls from `pwm/channel*` topic

 Other interesting features:
-- [ ] use CallbackGroups and Executors to multithread sensor processings
+- [ ] use CallbackGroups and Executors to multi-thread sensor processing
 - [ ] split the sensor node in multiple nodes and compose them
 - [ ] add an AHRS filter to IMU data